What are the most common ingredients used in sunscreens?

 Using a wide brimmed hat is a great idea to protect yourself from the harmful effects of UV Exposure

 Wearing light-coloured clothes with long sleeves and long pants also helps protect the skin to some degree.
 Using lip balms with SPF protection is also advised.
-Sunglasses may be used to protect the eyes from Sun’s harmful glare.
+Sunglasses may be used to protect the eyes from the Sun’s harmful glare.
+For a complete selection of dermatologist-approved skincare essentials, including daily SPF options and recovery serums, explore the full Skin Care Collection.

 Sunscreens

 With the negative effects of Ultraviolet radiation from Sunlight, came the age of Sunscreens.
 Sunscreens have been the big go-to product when it comes to Sun Safety.
-Protecting the skin from the harmful effects of sunlight, sunscreens have been in the markets for decades now.
+Protecting the skin from the harmful effects of sunlight, sunscreens have been in the market for decades now.
 With knowledge of the harmful effects of ultraviolet radiation, most people are aware of the necessity of using good sunscreen to protect their skin.
-Yet, you may often wonder about the contents of the sunscreen you are using and whether the product is doing more damage, rather than good to you.
+Yet, you may often wonder about the contents of the sunscreen you are using and whether the product is doing more damage, rather than good, to you.
+When choosing a product, consider using dermatologically approved formulas such as the Uvistat Sun Cream SPF50 UVA 3 125ml, which offers high UVA and UVB protection without added fragrances, making it ideal for sensitive skin.
+When choosing a sunscreen, make sure it meets safety criteria and is suited to your skin type.
+You can browse a full selection of medical-grade and mineral-based formulas in the Sunscreen Skincare Collection.

 Some of the properties that you may want to look for in good sunscreen include: